Main Office: Peck Hall 302

 Fax: (615) 898-5098

 The department offers two Bachelor of Arts degree programs, one with a major in English and a second with a major in English and a concentration in Secondary Teacher Licensure.
-These two programs enrolled some 510 majors in 2006-2007.
 In addition, the department offers a traditional minor in English and administers and coordinates three interdisciplinary minors: the Film Studies Minor, the Great Books Minor, and the Writing Minor.
-The Women Studies Program is also directed by a faculty member in the English Department, and several English faculty teach courses not only in the Women's Studies Program but in the Honors College as well. ( See Minors & Programs )
+The Women Studies Program is also directed by a faculty member in the English Department, and several English faculty teach courses not only in the Women's Studies Program but in the Honors College as well.
+(See Minors & Programs)

 The department offers composition courses specifically for International Students and also coursework in ESL pedagogy for Masters-level teacher licensure students in cooperation with the Department of Foreign Languages and Literatures and the College of Education and Behavioral Science.
 Through English 4000: Writing Internship, numerous English majors and minors and especially Writing minors, are afforded the opportunity to earn credit hours by working as interns in businesses, government agencies, community groups, and non-profit organizations located throughout middle Tennessee and elsewhere.

-The University Writing Center, which reports to the Dean of Liberal Arts, is housed in the department in Peck Hall 325, is directed by a member of the English faculty, and is staffed by tutors who are English Department graduate assistants.
-The UWC offers free tutoring for all students regardless of major or level of academic standing and provides a computer lab in Peck Hall 326 that is open to students five days a week.
+The University Writing Center is housed in the James E. Walker Library (Room 362).
+The Center is directed by Dr. Bene Cox and is staffed by tutors who are English Department graduate assistants.
+The UWC offers free tutoring for all students across the university regardless of major or level of academic standing six days a week.

 Each summer English faculty members participate in two established and respected Study Abroad consortia, the Cooperative Center for Study Abroad (CCSA) and the Kentucky Institute for International Studies (KIIS).
 These programs offer students the opportunity to earn credit in numerous countries around the world.
 For those many students who cannot travel abroad but who also cannot attend classes on campus, the department offers all the required General Studies courses as well as several upper division courses in distance-learning formats through the College of Continuing Studies and Distance Learning.

-Last but certainly not least, department faculty members coordinate two international biennial conferences—the Conference on John Milton and the Conference on Modern Critical Approaches to Children's Literature—and one national conference—the annual Conference on Baseball and Literature.
-Several department faculty are also involved in the biennial Women and Power Conference, and in May 2004 one faculty member co-directed the first international conference on Buffy the Vampire Slayer in Nashville , TN.
+English Department faculty also coordinate two international biennial conferences—the Conference on John Milton and the Conference on Modern Critical Approaches to Children's Literature—and one national conference—the annual Conference on Baseball and Literature.
 (See Conferences & Journals)